hohmannr/DLT4PI-CBDC/network/README.md

 $ ./network.py init --reset
 ```

-This simply shuts down all nodes, deletes the network directory cleans up network fragments and then reinitializes the network with a shiny clean new directory.
+This simply shuts down all nodes, deletes the network directory, cleans up network fragments and then reinitializes the network with a shiny clean and new directory.

 **Deleting the network**